forax/string-template/README.md

 # string-template
 Java 21 adds the concept of String template, this is a repository of examples and perf tests of this feature

-## JEP
+## JEP 438

-JEP 438 describes how the feature works https://openjdk.org/jeps/430
+The JEP 438 describes how the feature works https://openjdk.org/jeps/430

 Note: I think this JEP should be re-titled as "template processor" because the JEP is more than just string templating.